nanactrl/ssd_project/README.md

 ## Task Management Workflow

-- If user wish to delete a task, click on the "trash-bin" icon and they will be redirected to a confirmation page where it either click on "delete task" or return back to the "main" task page again.

-## Features

 - All pages have a "Home" button that will take the user back to the homepage.
 Except for the delete task page, it will only have "go back to task list" button to take the yser back to the full task list.

 <p align="center">